Direct Instruction works. And I’d never send my own child to a school that uses it.

 That may seem like a paradox.
-But the picture becomes clearer once you have a sense of what Direct Instruction looks like.
-A half-century old, this highly controlled instructional model groups children by ability, breaks learning into discrete components, requires relentless assessment and even scripts teacher instruction.
-According to its designer, Direct Instruction is “a set of procedures for producing a change in behavior toward a pre-stated objective.”
+But the picture becomes much clearer once you have a sense of what Direct Instruction looks like.
+Half a century old, the program groups children by ability, breaks learning objectives down into their component parts, utilizes frequent assessment and immediate correction, and even scripts teacher instruction.
+According to the model’s designer, Direct Instruction is “a set of procedures for producing a change in behavior toward a pre-stated objective.”

 Most Read Stories

 But the strengths of the program are also its weaknesses.
-The program narrows the aims of education and leaves little room for creativity, spontaneity and play in the classroom.
+The program dramatically narrows the aims of education and leaves little room for creativity, spontaneity and joy in the classroom.
 Although test scores may go up, the improvement is not without a cost.

 Where do we see Direct Instruction?
 Not in affluent neighborhoods or in prestigious college-preparatory schools.
 Instead, the program is almost exclusively the preserve of schools serving our most vulnerable students.

-When we say that Direct Instruction works, the question we should ask is: “works at what?”
+When we say that Direct Instruction works, the first question we should ask is “works at what?”
 Because there are very real limits to what the model can do.

-Jack Schneider is an assistant professor of education at the College of the Holy Cross in Massachusetts and author of the book “From the Ivory Tower to the Schoolhouse: How Scholarship Becomes Common Knowledge in Education.”
+Jack Schneider is an assistant professor of education at the College of the Holy Cross in Massachusetts and the author of two books, including “From the Ivory Tower to the Schoolhouse: How Scholarship Becomes Common Knowledge in Education.”
+On Twitter: @Edu_Historian.

 Related: Direct instruction offers clearest path for student success (guest opinion, May 13)